Gaming Laptop

 Note: GPU rendering is usually faster than CPU rendering, particularly when using OptiX acceleration.
 While the Intel Core i9-14300HX is a high-performance processor, GPU rendering proves to be more efficient in complex scenes.

-Razer 18: Display
+Blade 18: Display

 If the specification becomes the primary reason to buy this laptop, then the display could become the secondary reason.
 Razer offers the display in two options: a 300Hz QHD+ mini LED and a 200Hz 4K model that lacks mini LED technology.
 Both displays are 18 inches; this is the 18 from which the Razer Blade 18 comes.